Overview

 Problems with the conduction system of the heart can often be identified on a standard 12-lead ECG.
 If the issue is intermittent, then continuous ECG monitoring may be required.

-For less frequent issues, insertion of an implantable loop recorder may be needed.
+For less frequent issues, you may need to have an implantable loop recorder inserted.

 Treatment

-Bradycardia does not always need treated, especially if not associated with symptoms.
+Bradycardia does not always need treatment, especially if it is not associated with symptoms.